 The Doctor of Pharmacy (Pharm.D.) is the entry-level professional degree in pharmacy that leads a student towards becoming a pharmacist.
-The course requirements include two years of undergraduate pre-pharmacy prerequisites & core/flag course requirements, and four years of a Pharm.D. professional pharmacy curriculum.
-The last year of the Pharm.D. program includes a series of rotations at various practice sites.
+The course requirements include at least two years of undergraduate pre-pharmacy prerequisites & core/flag course requirements, and then four additional years of a Pharm.D. professional pharmacy curriculum.
+The last year of the Pharm.D. curriculum includes a series of rotations at various practice sites.

 If you are interested in the Ph.D. research programs with the College of Pharmacy, please visit our Graduate Program site.